Alfaepsilon/C-and-Cpp-stuff/README.md

 # C-stuff
-C stuff for refreshing memory.
+C and C++ stuff for refreshing memory.